clasp-developers/clasp/README.md

 Clasp is a new [Common Lisp](https://common-lisp.net/) implementation that seamlessly interoperates with C++ libraries and programs using [LLVM](http://llvm.org/) for compilation to native code.
 This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
 Embedding them in a Common Lisp environment allows you to make use of rapid prototyping, incremental development, and other capabilities that make it a powerful language.

 ## New Features
-* Clasp has a completely new, optimizing/inlining compiler called cclasp!
+* Clasp has a completely new, <a href="https://drmeister.wordpress.com/2015/07/30/timing-data-comparing-cclasp-to-c-sbcl-and-python/">optimizing/inlining compiler called cclasp!</a>
 * Fixnum, character and single-float types are immediate values.
 * General object pointers and cons pointers are tagged for speed.
 * Clbind library allows programmers to expose external C++ libraries.